 Who will tag the content with terms from the taxonomy, how will they do it, and how long will it take them to do so?
 Once the data has been tagged, what software and business process changes will be needed to take advantage of the new metadata?

 The core service we perform is constructing taxonomies with our clients.
 Our method begins with understanding the business problem to be solved with the taxonomy, and designing a metadata specification which defines the information that must be collected to solve the problem.

 We look for evidence that tells us how people look for and use information such as query logs, usage analytics, user research, stakeholder interviews and focus groups.
 We seek out, and to the greatest extent possible, recommend using existing taxonomies from relevant areas, with only as much customization or new vocabulary development as needed.

 It is also important to consider how the taxonomy will be maintained over time, and to put that system in place early.
 This way the evolution of the taxonomy can be handled in a systematic way, and the staff that will maintain the taxonomy get on-the-job experience right away.

 When the team has agreed on the candidate taxonomy, we use task-based usability testing to validate user consensus around the meaning and context of taxonomy concepts and their labels.
 The goal of these tasks is to develop confidence that the taxonomy will be functional and effective, and to identify any final changes before production.

 While all of our customers recognize the value of taxonomies for systematically organizing their information, very few recognize in advance the changes that will be needed for a taxonomy to make a meaningful difference in their operations.

 People have an innate tendency to classify things.
 However, we do not naturally classify things the same way.
-An important aspect of a taxonomy project is training the staff on how they should classify things with the new taxonomy, so that the results are as uniform as possible.
-More in-depth training is needed for the staff who must maintain the taxonomies.
+Taxonomy Strategies can provide staff training on how they should classify things with the new taxonomy, so that the results are as uniform as possible.
+More in-depth training can be provided for the staff who will maintain the taxonomies.